moderneinc/springboot-migration-workshop/moderne-platform-adventure/README.md

 In this adventure, there are two challeges:

 The first one, which is all about migrating the spring-petclinic project from a UI like we have completed in the other exercises.

-The second one is about reporting the list of CVEs and composing a refactor across multiple repositories with dependency changes.
+The second one is about fixing all the security vulnerabilities across hundreds of projects.

 ## Prepare environment